ivankelly/bookkeeper-tutorial/README.md

 Luckily, there are already algorithms to solve this.
 [Paxos](http://en.wikipedia.org/wiki/Paxos_%28computer_science%29) is an abstract algorithm to implement this kind of agreement, while [Zab](http://zookeeper.apache.org) and [Raft](http://en.wikipedia.org/wiki/Raft_%28computer_science%29) are more practical protocols.
 [This video](https://www.youtube.com/watch?v=JEpsBg0AO6o) gives a good overview about how these algorithms usually look.
 They all have a similar core.

 It would be possible to run the Paxos to agree on each number in the sequence.
-Running Paxos each time can be expensive.
+However, running Paxos each time can be expensive.
 What Zab and Raft do is that they use a Paxos-like algorithm to elect a leader.
-The leader then decides what the sequence of events should be, in a log, which the other instances can then follow to maintain the same state as the leader.
+The leader then decides what the sequence of events should be, putting them in a log, which the other instances can then follow to maintain the same state as the leader.

-Bookkeeper provides the functionality for the second part of the protocol, allowing a leader to write a log and have multiple follower tailing the log.
-Bookkeeper does not do leader election.
-You will need a zookeeper or raft instance for that.
+Bookkeeper provides the functionality for the second part of the protocol, allowing a leader to write events to a log and have multiple followers tailing the log.
+However, bookkeeper does not do leader election.
+You will need a zookeeper or raft instance for that purpose.

 ## Why not just use zookeeper for everything?